fair-acc/opencmw-java/docs/IoSerialiser.md

      but also to continuously re-evaluate design choices and quantitative evolution of the performance (for both: potential regressions and/or improvements, if possible).*
   9. free- and open-source code basis w/o strings-attached:
-      - it is important to us that this code can be re-used, built- and improved-upon by anybody and not limited by unnecessary hurdles to due proprietary or IP-protected interfaces or licenses.
+      - it is important to us that this code can be re-used, built- and improved-upon by anybody and is not limited by unnecessary hurdles to due proprietary or IP-protected interfaces or licenses.
      *N.B. we chose the [LGPLv3](https://www.gnu.org/licenses/lgpl-3.0.txt) license in order that this remains free for future use, and to foster evolution of ideas and further developments that build upon this.
 See also [this](https://github.com/GSI-CS-CO/chart-fx/issues/221).*